CPM or Cost per Mille

 That said, running banner campaigns isn’t without its challenges; poor page load time can result in users clicking away from the website, which means missed revenue.
 Also, people who use ad blockers may end up skipping over any banners forcibly hidden on your website, resulting in wasted impressions.

-Should a Publisher Choose the CPM Earning Model?
+Should a publisher choose the CPM earning model?

 If your website’s traffic is relatively good and you’re looking for a simple way to monetize it, then CPM wouldn’t be a bad choice.
 A good strategy would be to split-test CPC and CPM offers to see which delivers more revenue.